Rating

 The Uffizi Gallery is the most famous museum in Florence.
-Its collection of Renaissance paintings, housed in a 16th century palace, is unrivaled and contains works by the most famous painters of the era, including Michelangelo, da Vinci and Botticelli.
+Its collection of Renaissance paintings, housed in a sixteenth-century palace, is unrivaled and contains works by the most famous painters of the era, including Michelangelo, da Vinci and Botticelli.

 Palazzo degli Uffizi